andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 ### Errors

+Not providing a valid `User-Agent` header will result in a `502 Bad Gateway` error.

+If there is an error in the client request 4XX series HTTP codes **are not returned**.
+Error codes are instead returned in the API response with a `200 OK` code.

-Error codes are provided in the API response. `"err_num": 0` represents a request with no errors.
+`"err_num": 0` represents a request with no errors.
 If an error is present an `err_msg` key will be present with the value outlining the error message.

 ```JSON
 {